burncycl/blinkstick-audio-led-visualizer/README.md

 I liked the results of Will Yager & Different55's effort.
 However, their projects lacked solid documentation (especially software dependency details).
 There were also a few things I found broken (like using newer versions of numpy broke things in addition to seeing method deprecation warnings).

-It also appears that both of these projects are relatively unmaintained/orphaned.
+It also appears that both of these projects are relatively unmaintained.

 Lastly, I chose to use the Blinkstick because breadboards with voltage logic level converts are frustrating and don't deliver as clean an end result.